 Nearest tube station: Victoria Station

-Based near Victoria and Paddington area: The City of Westminster includes Victoria as part of Central London.
+Based near Victoria and the Paddington area, The City of Westminster includes Victoria as part of Central London.
 It bears the name of Victoria Station, a significant transportation hub.

 The nearby Victoria Street inspired the station’s name.
-Streets including Victoria Street, Buckingham Palace Road, Wilton Road, Grosvenor Gardens, and Vauxhall Bridge Road that are next to or very close to the station are referred to by this name.
-Victoria is primarily made up of commercial real estate, private and public housing, and retail establishments along the main roadways.
+Streets, including Victoria Street, Buckingham Palace Road, Wilton Road, Grosvenor Gardens, and Vauxhall Bridge Road, which are next to or very close to the station, are referred to by this name.
+Victoria primarily comprises commercial real estate, private and public housing, and retail establishments along the main roadways.

-The Lanesborough Club & Spa – Best For Maternity Massage In London
+The Lanesborough Club & Spa – Best For Pregnancy Massage In London

 Great for: